DMTF/Redfish-Interface-Emulator/README.md

 ## Static emulation of a mockup

-The emulator can be used to support mockups, statically.
-The means on HTTP GETs will work.
-This can be done by just copying the mockup hierarchy to the ./static folder.
+The emulator can be used to support static mockups.
+In a static mock, only HTTP GETs will work.
+Other Redfish simulators support static mockups.

 The static mockup is found in the directory ./api_emulator/redfish/static.
-The emulator comes with a sample Redfish mockup.
-This can be replaced with any mockup folder.
+The emulator comes with a sample Redfish mockup already in the directory.
+This can be replaced with any mockup folder hierarchy.
 The Redfish Forum has posted several of their mockups in [DSP2043](https://www.dmtf.org/sites/default/files/DSP2043_1.2.0.zip).

 Note: If the new mockup has additional resources in the ServiceRoot, then modifications need to be made in static_resource_emulator.py to adds these new resources.

 ## Dynamic emulation
 The emulator was designed to support dynamic resources.
 This requires that Python code exists for each dynamic resource.
-Resources can be incremental recasted as dynamic, so one can straddle static vs dynamic emulation, with some resources static while others are dynamic.
+Resources which are static and dynamic can co-exist in an emulator.
+This means one can straddle static vs dynamic emulation, with some resources static while others are dynamic.

 The following outlines the overall process.
 More complete documentation is in a Word document in the ./doc directory.
-An example for the Chassis resource is included in the source code.

-1. Create an API file (e.g. Chassis\_api.py)
+To automate step #1 and #2, below, code generators exists in the ./codegen directory.

+### Manually creating a dynamic resource
+A dynamic resource is made by creating a template-file and an API-file for the resource.

-    * The file is placed in the ./api\_emulator/Redfish directory
+* The template-file contain the properties of the resource.
+The file is used when a new instance of the resource is created.
-    * The file contain the behavior of each HTTP command, of interest
+* The API-file contain the behavior of the resource for each HTTP command.
+If there is an associated collection resource, the file also contains the behavior of the collection resource.

-    * The file contains the API for both the singleton resource and the collection resource (if collection exists)
-2. Create a template file (e.g. Chassis.py)
+Once the files are created, they are placed in the emulator directory structure.

+* The template-file is placed in the directory ./api\_emulator/Redfish/template
-    * The file is placed in ./api\_emulator/Redfish/template directory
+* The API-file is placed in the directory ./api\_emulator/Redfish
-    * The file should contain the same properties as the mockup file for the resource
-3. Edit ./api\_emulator/resource\_emulator.py file
+* If the resource in the Service Root, the the emulator.py file needs to be edited.
-    * Comment out the line which loads the static mockup for the Chassis resource
+	* If the dynamic resource replaces a static resource, then replace the line which loads the static mockup with the line to add to dynamic resource API.
-    * Add the line to add the resource API defined in chassis_api.py

 To automate step #1 and #2, above, a code generator exists in the ./codegen directory.

+Finally, the appendix lists the dynamic resources that are currently implemented.

-#### Auto-generate the API file
+### Auto-generate the API file
 To generate a API file, execute the following command

 	codegen_api [mockup] [outputdir]